Let's Talk Contact Naps!

 Stay in the present.
 Parent with the tools that work now.

-When do babies out grow contact naps?
+When do babies outgrow contact naps?

 Little’s grow out of the need for contact naps at vary different ages.
 Most newborns and young babies thrive with contact naps.
 Many older babies and toddlers still sleep better and longer with contact napping.
 There’s a wide range of normal, and your child’s temperament plays a huge role in their readiness for independent naps.